How to Set Boundaries and Be Emotionally Free

 Having clear boundaries can help you feel more peace and contentment.
 It will help you experience a lightness of being that you quite possibly have never had before.
 Yep— that’s how powerful and transformative having boundaries can be!
 In this post, I will define what boundaries are, what emotional freedom is, and give you a pathway to setting healthy boundaries that will free up more of your life energy and give you back yourself.

-It’s my belief that having strong personal boundaries is one of the most powerful and effective ways of maximizing joy and satisfaction in life.
+It’s my belief that having strong personal boundaries is one of the most powerful and effective ways of maximizing satisfaction in life and love.
 Good boundaries spring forth from a deep well of self-knowledge and understanding.
 They ground you, prepare you, insulate, and direct you.
 Boundaries are your best friend.
 You don’t want to be anywhere without them.

 What is a Boundary?